H4 EAD Renewal Cost and Processing Time in 2026

 | File later than 180 days | Any | Gap + missed filing window |

 This is not a theoretical concern.
-With the elimination of automatic extensions, any applicant whose renewal is still pending when their EAD card expires must stop working immediately.
-The card expiration date is now a hard deadline with no grace period.
+For a renewal filed on or after October 30, 2025, an applicant whose renewal is still pending when the EAD card expires cannot continue working on that expired card.
+The card expiration date is the work-authorization deadline for that filing.

 The 180-Day Filing Rule: Why It Is Now Critical